cdl-geneseo/instructional-modes/docs/index.md

 ### Program planning

 Schools and departments should discuss what mix of instructional modes best fits their programs as a whole.
-Questions to consider, in addition to those mentioned above under "Scheduling," include:
+Questions to consider, in addition to those mentioned in the scheduling section of [Practices](#practices), above, include:

 - How might a given mix of instructional modes in a program help learners succeed by facilitating their progress through program requirements?
 - Does our program have outcomes (for example, related to informational and digital literacy) that our mix of instructional modes can help learners meet?